JS80P

 Sandstorm

-A dirty, harsh, detuned FM lead sound.
+A dirty, harsh, detuned FM sound.
 Mod wheel and aftertouch make it even dirtier and harsher.

 Stereo Saw